epogrebnyak/justpath/README.md

 ## Workflow

-`justpath` shows your `PATH` environment variable line by line with numbering, comments and highlighing and helps detecting invalid or duplicate directories on your PATH.
+`justpath` shows your `PATH` environment variable line by line with numbering, comments and highlighing and helps detecting invalid or duplicate directories on your `PATH`.

-You can also create a modified version of `PATH` string and use it to set `PATH` in your shell startup script or through an environment manager.
-Note that `justpath` cannot change your shell `PATH` directly.
+You can also create a modified version of `PATH` string and use it to set `PATH` variable in your shell startup script or through an environment manager.
+Note that `justpath` itself cannot change your shell `PATH` variable.

 ## Try quickly